-Attention, Bachelor Nation — Here's How To Stream
+Attention, Bachelor Nation — Here's How To Stream Tonight's Premiere

 Until this season kicks off, you can brush up on Bachelor lingo with our comprehensive Bachelor glossary here.
 (Or if you're new to the franchise and don't know what it means when contestants accuse each other of being here for "the wrong reasons," you'll probably want to take a gander.)

-In addition to streaming, ABC is also bringing back its Bachelor Fantasy League, where you can pick your lineup of the women you think will receive Colton's roses, compete with your fellow Bachelor-watching friends, and maybe win tickets to this season's After The Final Rose drama-filled extravaganza.

 Also, as you watch, be sure not to sleep on Bachelor Twitter.
-(Which is maybe the low-key best part of watching, amirite?)
-We're all very curious to see if Tia chimes in this season...
+Which is maybe the low-key best part of watching, amirite?
+Besides, of course, playing a drinking game to accompany your viewing experience.
+Here is our very own designed specifically for Peter's season — basically, drink every time someone says "can I steal you for a sec?"

 Advertisement